Author name: Dan

 Rakata

-Facts Elevation: 813 m (2,667 ft) Prominence: 813 m Ribu category: Spesial Province: Lampung Google Earth: kml Rating: Other names: none Photos Bagging It!
+Facts Elevation: 813 m (2,667 ft) Prominence: 813 m Peak category: Spesial Province: Lampung Coordinates: -6.1458, 105.4400 Rating: Photos Bagging It!
 Rakata is the highest of the Krakatau islands in the Sunda Strait between Java and Sumatra.
-It is the remnants of the only one of three volcanoes (Perboewatan, Danan and Rakata)
+It is the remnants of the only one of three volcanoes (Perboewatan, Danan and Rakata) which formed Krakatau to not

 Rakata Read More »